-Then, Daniel found his way to Skid Row.
+Then Daniel found his way to Skid Row.
 "I had never been downtown.
-I went the Union Rescue Mission and then to the Russ Hotel.
+I went to the Union Rescue Mission and then to the Russ Hotel.
 I have always been in care-giving.
 And when I needed help, SRO Housing saved me."

-"All the resources I got at SRO where overwhelming for me.
-I have goals now, to finish school and to go into social work.
+"All the resources I got at SRO were overwhelming for me.
+I have goals now: to finish school and to go into social work.
 I want to get off government assistance and move to another apartment.
 I want to move on to let someone else experience this beautiful apartment.
 I want to be a positive influence."

-Daniel is an active SRO Housing volunteer at community events and welcomes visitors to his home as a stop of SRO Housing tours of Skid Row.
+Daniel is an active SRO Housing volunteer at community events, and welcomes visitors to his home as a stop on SRO Housing tours of Skid Row.
 "SRO Housing gave me an apartment.
 I am very grateful.
 I appreciate my home so much."

 Along the way, tens of thousands of men and women received the keys to new homes.

-Many had been homeless for years, even for decades.
+Many had been homeless for years, or even for decades.

 SRO Housing Corporation has gathered here a moving collection of first-person narratives of